hashicorp/boundary/README.md

 controllers paired with one or more workers.
 A single Boundary binary can act in either of these two modes.

-Additionally, Boundary provides a Desktop client & CLI for end-users to request & establish authorized sessions to resources across a network.
+Additionally, Boundary provides a Desktop client and CLI for end-users to request and establish authorized sessions to resources across a network.

 <img src="boundary_desktop_example.gif" alt="Boundary Desktop GIF" width="66%" height="66%" loop="true">